Quantum density estimation with density matrices: Application to quantum anomaly detection: Introduction

-The outline of the document is as follows: in Sect. \ref{qanomalyrelatedwork_section}, we describe the related work; in Sect. \ref{dmkde_section}, we present the theoretical background of the DMKDE algorithm, the RFF, the notation of the quantum circuits, and a previously proposed quantum protocol \cite{Liu2021ALearning} to estimate the expected value of a density matrix of a pure state; in Sect. \ref{qanomaly_section}, we introduce our proposed quantum anomaly detection method, outline the proposed quantum circuit to estimate the expected value of a mixed state density matrix, and show the proposed adaptive Fourier features; in Sect. \ref{qanomalyresults_section}, we illustrate the results of our proposed method for density estimation and anomaly detection; and in Sect. \ref{qanomalyconclusions_section}, we establish our conclusions and future outlook.
+The structure of the document is as follows: in Sect. \ref{QDE:Related work}, we describe the related work, in Sect. \ref{QDE:Preliminaries}, we present the theoretical background of the DMKDE algorithm and the notation for the description of the quantum circuits, in Sect. \ref{QDE:QDE Method}, we introduce our proposed Q-DEMDE method, outline the proposed Q-DMKDE protocol, and show the proposed QRFF and QAFF, in Sect. \ref{QDE: density estimation results}, we present the results of our proposed method for quantum-classical density estimation, in Sect. \ref{QDE: anomaly detection results} we illustrate the application of the method for quantum-classical anomaly detection, and in Sect. \ref{QDE: conclusions} we establish our conclusions and future outlook.